 Critical to a successful implementation of your software solution is a thorough understanding of your economic, technical and organizational needs.
 Before choosing a new warehouse execution system (WES), you should evaluate your current inventory management system and processes to ensure you get the most out of the new technology.

-For a successful warehouse execution system implementation, your team should Thoroughly thoroughly understanding understand and document the problems you expect the new system to solve, and how a new solution can help to automate and improve current and future operations.
+For a successful warehouse execution system implementation, your team should thoroughly understand and document the problems you expect the new system to solve, and how a new solution can help to automate and improve current and future operations.
 Selecting a WES that integrates with other technology applications, such as ERP systems, ensures complete control and flow of information between the warehouse and other departmental functions.
 Using an integrated system also ensures that information is transferred between technology without error.

 WES Implementation Strategy: Deployment Options